PeterSommerlad/CPPCourseExpert/exercises/exercise01/README.md

 see the file [DynArrayTest.cpp](DynArrayTest.cpp) as a potential starting place for tests required.
 I recommend that you first comment the test cases and then succeedingly uncomment them and make them work.

-For the implementation most functions will just forward to the corresponding function of std::vector, except for those, where checking that the vector is not empty is required, or where the behavior (indexing) is adjusted.
+For the implementation we will adapt `std::vector` by (privately) inheriting from it and for those functions, where no additional functionality is asked for, we will use a using declaration (including the constructors), except for those, where checking that the vector is not empty is required, or where the behavior (indexing) is adjusted.

-The only template parameer of your DynArray class should be the element type.
+The only template parameter of your DynArray class should be the element type.

 Note: if you do not have the boost libraries installed, use my header only counter iterator library available as [range_counter.h](https://github.com/PeterSommerlad/CPPCourseAdvanced/raw/main/exercises/solutions/exercise05/range_counter.h) or as
 [full PSRangeCounter repository](https://github.com/PeterSommerlad/PSRangeCounter) (you'd only need to copy `range_counter.h`)

-The same exercise is also part of the C++ Advanced training.
-The following text is given there (the unit tests are provided here):
+A almost identical exercise is also part of the C++ Advanced training.
+The following text is given there (the unit tests asked for are provided here for you):

 ----